Devil’s Right Hand

 By Ed Staskus

 “I had just gotten back from Woodland Cemetery, where I sometimes did patrols on foot, which was whenever my sergeant thought there was some small thing I did he didn’t care for.”
 It was how Abner came to be known as Gravedigger Vance.
-“She was a sight for sore eyes and my worn feet.
+“She was a sight for sore eyes and my tired dogs.
 I put my Colt Positive away in the dresser drawer and stepped outside.”

 “We went to Mammy Louise’s for dinner and then next door to the club,” he said.
 “The International Sweethearts of Rhythm were there the night we stepped out.
 They were an all-girl all-color orchestra.
 ‘Slick Chicks and Hot Licks’ was what it said on the billboard outside the doors.
 They raised the roof and we kicked up our heels, dancing up a storm.”

 The Furnace Room became Elmer Waxman’s Ubangi Club, but when Abner first took Lavert there in the 1950s, when he was twelve years-old, it was the Rose Room Cocktail Lounge.
 Before the Hough riots and Glenville shoot-outs in the 1960s, even though it was already mostly a colored neighborhood, the audiences were every which way.
 Judges and politicians from downtown brought their wives to the Rose Room.
 It was the black and tan saloon scene.
 It was its own world in the nighttime.
 But by then no one danced to jazz anymore.
 That had already changed.
 It wasn’t that jazz changed, even though it had.
-There was a new music and new dancers in town.
+There was a new kind of music and new dancing in town.

 When Abner applied to the Cleveland Police Department after high school the merit system broke down, like it always did, because he was a Negro.
 They told him he had poor eyesight, even though he didn’t start wearing glasses until he was in his 70s, almost fifty years after joining the force.
 He had to ask for help from his ward leader to have the rejection overruled.

 He hunted bootleggers in the 1930s, before they gave him his own beat.
 It was dangerous work.
 They carried more guns than the police.
 He had to prove himself.
 “You could always tell whether the moonshine was good if you set it on fire and blue flames were what you saw.
 That’s when you knew it wouldn’t make you go blind.”
+Everybody took some home.

 There weren’t many men of color on the police force, and most of those who made the department had to get certification from outside doctors to get past the official exam of the police doctor.
 Jim Crow was sneakier in the North than it was in the South.
 The department kept separate eligibility lists, so when one Negro died, resigned, or retired, his replacement might or might not be another Negro.
 When a white policeman died, his replacement was always another white man.